includeJS/includeJS/src/notes/2023-a-year-in-review.md

 ## Goals for 2023

-**Learning (programming)**: Docker, AWS, Racket, maybe learn Vim? 🤷‍♀️ Get really good at TypeScript.
+**\- Learning (programming)**: Docker, AWS, Racket, maybe learn Vim? 🤷‍♀️ Get really good at TypeScript.
-**Learning (languages)**: Get Greek to an advanced level **Mentoring and organizing**: get back to mentoring and organizing study groups once I've recovered from the move.
+**\- Learning (languages)**: Get Greek to an advanced level **\- Mentoring and organizing**: get back to mentoring and organizing study groups once I've recovered from the move.
-Generally try a lot of new things: new friends, experiences, places, food, drinks, dancing, singing, sports.
+- Generally try a lot of new things: new friends, experiences, places, food, drinks, dancing, singing, sports.